This course requires 2 options.

 - reporting on the investigation.

-3.2 Socio-Scientific Investigation
+ESS 3.2 Socio-Scientific Investigation (Int)

 This achievement standard involves investigating a socio-scientific issue in an Earth an Space Science context.
 A socio-scientific issue refers to a current issue in an Earth and Space Science context that has an impact on individuals and society.
 This will include: